BAsh2365/Pytorch_Heisman_Prediction_Exploration_Model/README.md

 Use of Claude 4.5 for understanding PyTorch basics (Tensors (understanding the Data Structure), setting up Linear Reg dropout layers class, Data Cleaning, and general Debugging)

-Note: I am still learning how to build some of these models, so please bear with me, as I used AI a bit more than I normally would for other projects, however I beleive, for my first exploration project, it went pretty well :).
-I will definetely revisit this as I gain more knowledge throughout my schooling/side projects.
+Note: I am still learning how to build some of these models, so please bear with me, as I used AI a bit more than I normally would for other projects; however, I believe, for my first exploration project, it went pretty well :).
+I will definitely revisit this as I gain more knowledge throughout my schooling/side projects.

 HELPFUL YOUTUBE VIDEOS: